Netflix cuts ties with Kevin Spacey

-Netflix is cutting ties with Kevin Spacey as the actor faces a growing number of allegations of sexual harassment and assault.
+Netflix is cutting ties with "House of Cards" star Kevin Spacey as the actor faces a growing number of allegations of sexual harassment and assault.
+The actor has also been suspended from the show.

-In a carefully worded statement, the streaming network made reference to the fact that the decision on how to proceed with "House of Cards" now primarily lies with Media Rights Capital, which produces the show for Netflix.
-The company made clear that it would not continue to be involved with the show if Spacey has any part in the drama's future.
+In a carefully worded statement, the streaming network made clear that it would not continue to be involved with the show if Spacey has any part in the drama's future.

 "Netflix will not be involved with any further production of 'House of Cards' that includes Kevin Spacey," a spokesperson for the network said.
-"We will continue to work with MRC during this hiatus time to evaluate our path forward as it relates to the show."
+"We will continue to work with [Media Rights Capital] during this hiatus time to evaluate our path forward as it relates to the show."

+MRC, which produces "House of Cards," followed up with its own statement, announcing the actor's suspension from the series.

+"While we continue the ongoing investigation into the serious allegations concerning Kevin Spacey's behavior on the set of 'House of Cards,' he has been suspended, effective immediately," MRC said.

 Netflix has also decided not to proceed with the release of the film "Gore," which stars and is produced by Spacey, the statement said.
 The film had been in post-production.